 Teach English, travel and work abroad with EF English First

 I arrived in China from London in 2012 and I have been working at EF Harbin for more than two years.
 Harbin is in the most north-eastern province in China, and despite the long cold winters I enjoy living in this part of China.
-I love learning Chinese, doing yoga, going to the gym, eating out, playing the guitar and blogging about my observations.
+I love learning Chinese, doing yoga, going to the gym, eating out, playing the guitar and blogging about my observations and experiences.